vefunder/protocol-research-review/articles/axelar_network/axelar_network.md

 The depeg raised concerns over the trustworthiness of USDC and the risk of contagion from centralized finance (CeFi) on crypto.
 As a wrapped representation of USDC, axlUSDC is exposed to the risk of the underlying asset in addition to the risks associated with Axelar network itself.

-## Risk Vector Censorship

-### Decentralisation
+## Axelar Ecosystem Health Metrics

-Consensys [wrote a research piece](https://consensys.net/research/measuring-blockchain-decentralization/) attempting to quantify decentralisation various in layer 1 ecosystems.
+Consensys [wrote a research piece](https://consensys.net/research/measuring-blockchain-decentralization/) attempting to quantify decentralisation among various layer 1 ecosystems.
 Its analysis for Axelar provides some useful metrics.

-#### Protocol
-The protocol level refers in this context to fundamental blockchain protocol that serves as the foundation for a blockchain network.
-It defines the underlying rules and operations of the network, including how new blocks are created and validated, how transactions are processed, how consensus is reached, and how the network maintains security and integrity.

-##### Consensus Algorithm
-The consensus algorithm is a core part of the protocol layer and refers to a process to achieve agreement among network participants on a single data value or state, even in the presence of faults or malicious behavior by some participants.
-The following metrics can be used to assess its functioning.

-###### Block production
+### Block production

 |![Block Production](https://i.imgur.com/gt4N24J.png)|
 |-------|
 |[Source: https://app.metrika.co/axelar/dashboard/network-overview?tr=1M]

-The chart displays block production trends on the Axelar Network over the past 30 days.
+This chart displays block production trends on the Axelar Network over the past 30 days.
 The blue bars represent the number of blocks generated per hour.
 The network has maintained a stable block production rate of approximately 600 blocks per hour.
 A decrease in this rate may indicate network congestion.
 The purple line shows the maximum time it took to produce a block in a given hour, which varied between 6 and 22 seconds during the observed period.
 The green line represents the average block production time, which remained stable at 6 seconds, in line with the protocol specifications.

 Based on the stable block production rate and relatively consistent average block production time between the observed period, it appears that the consensus on the Axelar Network is stable and operating within the expected parameters.

-##### Function Call Diversity
+### Function Call Diversity

 |![](https://i.imgur.com/gVSCVVG.png)|
 |-------|
 |[Source: https://app.metrika.co/axelar/dashboard/network-overview?tr=1M]|

-The function call of the events occurring in cross-chain transfers on Axelar can be defined as follows:
+The function calls of the events occurring in cross-chain transfers on Axelar can be defined as follows:

 * **Link:** The process of linking an Axelar address with an Ethereum Virtual Machine (EVM) address, allowing for the transfer of assets between the two chains.
 * **SignCommands:** The act of signing a command to initiate a cross-chain transfer, verifying the authenticity of the transfer and ensuring that it is authorized.